zsharadze/DapperCrudNetCoreAndAngular/README.md

-# Dapper Crud with .Net Core And AndAngular2+
+# Dapper Crud with .Net Core And Angular 17

 This is ASP.Net Core 8 Web Api and Angular 17 crud example with dapper at backend.
+Usage of interceptor to show loading when there is API call, apiUrl by environment and in backend Dapper for data access.

 ## Getting Started
 1. Go to DapperCrudAPI and open DapperCrudAPI.sln in Visual Studio.